Is Bangladesh Ready For Electric Vehicles: Future of Electric Vehicles in Bangladesh

 Above 3500 or 175kw2,00,000

-However, the duty structure for electric vehicle imports is yet to be finalized in Bangladesh.
+The duty structure for electric vehicle imports is yet to be finalized in Bangladesh.
 Currently, the total tariff and tax incidence on EV imports ranges from 85 to 96 percent.
-For example, the base model of the Audi e-Tron EV is priced at $70,000 to $72,000.
-In Bangladesh, the starting price for this car is Tk 1.59 crore.
-Calculating the dollar exchange rate and various taxes like customs duty, regulatory duty, VAT, advance income tax, the total tax incidence on this car is around 95 percent.
+For instance, the base model of the Audi e-Tron EV is priced at $70,000 to $72,000.
+In Bangladesh, the starting price for this car is BDT 1.59 crore.
+After calculating the dollar exchange rate and various taxes like customs duty, regulatory duty, VAT, and advance income tax, the total tax incidence on this car is around 95 percent.

 Tax incidents for car